mzingg/oakgit/README.md

     4. Run the maven commands (mvn clean install).

-## How to build your code locally using Eclipse
+## How to import your code locally using Eclipse

 	1. Go to "File"/ "Import" in the following window choose "Maven"/ "Existing Maven Projects" click "Next"
 	2. Choose the root directory, select all Projects and Finish the import
 	3. Wait until Eclipse loads all dependencies

+## How to build your code locally using Eclipse

+    1. In Eclipse IDE Tool bar Click on Run option.
+It will show lot of options in the dropdown menu.
+    2. Click on "Run Configurations", it will open a popup window.
-	4. Right click on the "project root folder"/ "Run As"/ "Maven Install"
+    3. Right click "Maven Build", select "New Configuration"
+    4. Add the values to below options.
+               a.
+Put in the Name of your configuration
+               b.
+Base directory (Project Root Path)
+               c.
+Goals (Clean install)
+               d.
+Profiles ( If there is any profile specific goals)
+    6. Apply all the settings and click on Run to execute your configuration and run the project.

 ## How to build your code locally using IntelliJ